 This out of copyright book has been scanned and put online by the Internet Archive.

-Other court records relating to Stichill are held in the National Archives of Scotland in Edinburgh.
+Other court records relating to Stichill are held in the National Records of Scotland in Edinburgh.

 See the Stichill Village site.

 An account of the parish (history, topography etc.) may be found in the Borders Family History Society's booklet of monumental inscriptions.

 See the Bibliography section for details of several articles about the history of Stichill and Hume.